Aberdeen University Students' Association: Media

-The University's student newspaper, the Gaudie, is affiliated with the AUSA.
+The university's student newspaper, the Gaudie, is affiliated with the AUSA as a Student Group, a type of affiliation that gives it more independence than affiliated Clubs or Societies.
 Published fortnightly during the academic terms, it is recognised as one of the oldest student newspapers in Scotland.
+In 2003 there was a controversy when AUSA attempted to impose its editor of choice on the Gaudie, leading to the resignation of the editor.